sandstorm-io/sandstorm/docs/administering/hosting-provider.md

 - Sandstorm works best with an outbound email gateway.
 Consider providing SMTP service to these customers as part of the Sandstorm product.
 You can provision outbound email via a service like Mailgun for free, or you can integrate with your own existing SMTP infrastructure.

-- Typical deals with hosting providers include some engineering support from the Sandstorm.io team and a per-customer revenue-share deal for each VM that the hosting provider sells.
-The hosting provider can also re-sell [Sandstorm for Work](for-work.md) and earn further revenue via rev-share with the Sandstorm.io team.

 ## Selling accounts on a Sandstorm server